T0MM0R/wordpress/wp-content/plugins/flexmls-idx/README.txt

 == Changelog ==

+= 3.5.11.5 =
+* Fixed: Fixes search parameters on search widget

+= 3.5.11.4 =
+* Fixed: Issue with saved searches not appearing properly in portal
+* Fixed: Open in new window setting not saving
+* Fixed: No listing results in areas with slashes in their names

+= 3.5.11.3 =
+* Fixed: Replaces PHP sessions for hosts that don't support them
+* Fixed: PHP errors from empty loops
+* Fixed: Javascript error in dashboard for certain slider plugins

+= 3.5.11.2 =
+* Fixed: Issue with visitors not able to log into portals
+* Fixed: Portal position on screen
+* Fixed: Portal timing for popup
+* Fixed: Required/force setting for portal dismissal

 = 3.5.11.1 =
 * Fixed: Issue where contact widget would not use a custom title in sidebars